 Labor is not the right time to learn about the birth process.
 I had trouble finding a birthing class near me that fit my needs so I took an online class, which inspired me to become a professional educator.
 My childbirth classes will prepare you with the most up-to-date best-evidence practices for labor, including comfort techniques from the Lamaze and Bradley methods.
 Birth doesn’t have to be scary and anxiety inducing.
 Join me to learn how your child’s birth can be more comfortable, joyful and beautiful.
 We have online birthing classes for your convenience!

-Whether you’re delivering or adopting, bringing home a baby can feel overwhelming.
+I’m with you every step of the way.
+From pregnancy, birth, and postpartum, I’ll be there to provide you with excellent care and support.
+Birth is a journey into parenthood.
+It is sacred and no one should have to do it without the support of a birth doula.
+Bringing home a baby can feel overwhelming.
 Don’t worry.
 I’m here to help you transition into this new family dynamic and teach you the tools you need to feel confident in your parenting abilities.
 A postpartum doula can support you emotionally and physically, aid in breastfeeding success, show you how to calm baby, give you an extra pair of hands for household chores and perhaps most importantly – let you get some much needed sleep!

 It’s no secret the TV and movie industry likes to take liberties when it comes to accurately portraying events.
 But, its representation of birth is perhaps the most dramatic and is negatively affecting our perception of labor and delivery.
 The differences between a Hollywood and real life birth may surprise you.